KoenZomers/KeePassOneDriveSync/README.md

 On my todo list are still:

-1. Allow a KeePass database to be opened directly from OneDrive without the need to download it yourself first
-2. Support for OneDrive for Business for on premises SharePoint 2013 and SharePoint 2016 farms if there is desire for it.
+1. Support for OneDrive for Business for on premises SharePoint 2013 and SharePoint 2016 farms if there is desire for it.
 Let me know in case you're interested in that functionality and I'll consider adding it.
-3. Support for storing KeePass databases within TeamSites on SharePoint
+2. Support for storing KeePass databases within TeamSites on SharePoint

 ## Special Thanks